samsonjs/samhuri.net/Readme.md

     - [ ] Generate JSON feed

-    - [ ] Munge HTML files to make them available without an extension (index.html hack)
+    - [ ] Munge HTML files to make them available without an extension (index.html hack, do it in the SiteGenerator)

     - [ ] Inline CSS?